Prince Philip laid to rest at Windsor Castle funeral | DW | 17.04.2021

 "The public is being asked to stay away from Windsor Castle and all royal residences."

-To deter crowds from gathering during the pandemic, the entire procession and funeral took place within the grounds of the castle, a 950-year-old royal residence about 20 miles (30 kilometers) west of London, and will be broadcast on television.
+To deter crowds from gathering during the pandemic, the entire procession and funeral took place within the grounds of the castle, a 950-year-old royal residence about 20 miles (30 kilometers) west of London.
+It was also broadcast live on television.

-However, people were still expected to turn out at Windsor, prompting barriers to be put up along the Long Walk to the castle gates, patrolled by uniformed and armed police.
+However, people still turned out at Windsor, prompting barriers to be put up along the Long Walk to the castle gates, patrolled by uniformed and armed police.

 Philip was remembered as a man of "courage, fortitude and faith" at the funeral, which saluted both his service in the Royal Navy and his support for Queen Elizabeth II.

-Philip, who died on April 9 at the age of 99, will be buried in the Royal Vault at Windsor following the ceremony.
+Philip, who died on April 9 at the age of 99, was buried in the Royal Vault at Windsor following the ceremony.
+When Queen Elizabeth II dies, Philip's body will be transferred to lie alongside her in the King George VI memorial chapel, which houses the remains of her father, George VI, her mother and the ashes of her younger sister, Princess Margaret.

 The prince, also known as the Duke of Edinburgh and described by royals as the "grandfather of the nation," died just weeks after being hospitalized for treatment of a heart condition.